 • Homewood Health Wellness Support Program (Counselling and Support for AU Students)

 • TalkCampus (Peer-Support Mental Health app for AU Students)

 • Nukskahtowin Meeting Place Resources (Indigenous Student Supports)

 • AU Wellness Portal

 There are also other scholarship options available provincially and nationally.
 There are literally millions in unclaimed scholarship funds every year due to a lack of applicants, so we recommend applying broadly!
 Here are a few sites to get you started:

 Advocacy and Representation

-AUSU regularly advocates to the University as well as the provincial and federal governments for better student support and financial aid, and for removal of systemic barriers that students face in the post-secondary system.
-We will be using the information collected during the pilot launch of our Virtual Food Assistance Program to assist in our advocacy efforts and further develop resources to remove barriers students are facing.
+AUSU regularly advocates for better student support and financial aid, and for the removal of systemic barriers that students face in the post-secondary system.
+We will be using information collected through our Virtual Food Assistance Program to assist in our advocacy efforts and further develop resources to remove barriers students are facing.
 Find out more about our advocacy efforts online here.

 If you have any questions, please contact AUSU at email@example.com.